 Please leave this portion blank.

 Note: We no longer offer the Medical Physics program through BME, so we are not accepting applications for this concentration.
 Any applications for this concentration will be canceled.
 If you are interested in the Medical Physics program, apply via the College of Medicine Medical Physics Graduate Program.

 Select your undergraduate major and specialization (if applicable).
 Use the “Select a College” feature to complete your current institutions information.
 All applicants should upload their unofficial transcript(s) (official transcripts will only be required if admission is offered and you accept the offer).
 Finally, insert the total number of junior and senior-level semester/quarter hours earned for each letter grade in the appropriate box.

 If an international student, check the box under “Self-Reported GPA Calculation.”
 If domestic, calculate your GPA by following the instructions (this expedites applicant reviews).

 Complete as outlined.
 The site will require you to enter at least one activity.
 This section is not critical, as your resume can outline your activities.

 Test Score Information

 Check the required boxes.
-Note that all applicants must take the GRE.
-For international applicants, UF requires proficiency in spoken and written English and accepts the results of the Test of English as a Foreign Language (TOEFL) the Michigan English Language Assessment Battery (MELAB) or the International English Language Testing System (IELTS).
+Note that the GRE is only required for MS/ME applicants.
+For international applicants, UF requires proficiency in spoken and written English and accepts the results of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 The university’s TOEFL code is 5812.
 (See potential exclusions to this policy).